ensargunesdogdu/public-react-assignment/README.md

 # public-react-assignment

-# In this assignment you need to create a view from a screenshot.
+# In this assignment you need to create a view from a screenshot
 We don't expect the end result as a working prototype but what we will check is below.

 1. Your coding style